Dominic Eibu

-Dominic Eibu, (born 30 April 1970) is a Uganda Missionary Priest in the Catholic Church who was appointed as the Bishop of the Diocese of Kotido on 25 October 2022.
+Dominic Eibu, (born 30 April 1970) is a Uganda Missionary Priest in the Catholic Church who was appointed the Bishop of the Diocese of Kotido on 25 October 2022.

 Background and priesthood

-Dominic was born on 30 April 1970 in Lwala, in the diocese of Soroti, Uganda.
+Dominic Eibu was born on 30 April 1970 in Lwala, in the Roman Catholic Diocese of Soroti, Uganda.
 On 16 May 1998, he took his vows as a member of the Comboni Missionaries of the Heart of Jesus (MCCI) at the Institute of Comboni Missionaries in Namugongo, Kampala.
 He gave his perpetual vows on 12 January 2002 and was ordained a priest on 15 August 2002.
+He then studied at the Pontifical Institute of Arab and Islamic Studies where he received his licentiate in June 2005.

 During his priesthood, he has served as director of the Comboni Primary School in Khartoum (2005-2016); vice superior general of the Combonian Province of Khartoum (2008-2013); member and secretary of the College of Consultors (2013-2016); secretary of the Presbyteral Council (2013-2016); secretary for education (2013-2016) and since 2017, school director and deputy parish priest in Cairo.

 Before his appointment as bishop of Kotido Diocese, he was the parish priest of the Sacred Heart of Jesus parish in Cairo, vice superior general of Egypt-Sudan, and member of the Education Committee of the United Nations High Commission for Refugees.

 As bishop

-Following the regnation of Bishop Giuseppe Filippi, Dominic was appointed Bishop of Kotido on 25 October 2022.
+Following the resignation of Bishop Giuseppe Filippi, Father Dominic Eibu was appointed Bishop of Kotido on 25 October 2022.
 He was consecrated and installed on 14 January 2023.
-Most Rev. Emmanuel Obbo, Archbishop of Tororo was the Principal Consecrator.
+The Most Reverend Emmanuel Obbo, Archbishop of Tororo was the Principal Consecrator assisted by Bishop Giuseppe Filippi, Bishop Emeritus of Kotido, Bishop Joseph Oliach Eciru, Bishop of Soroti, Archbishop Luigi Bianco, Titular Archbishop of Falerone and Archbishop John Baptist Odama, Archbishop of Gulu.